evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 <div id="threejs-container"></div>

 <script src="{{ site.baseurl }}{% link src/vendor/js/threejs/v104/three.v104.min.js %}"></script>
-<script src="{{ site.baseurl }}{% link src/posts/2023-10-31-a-perlin-flow-field-with-canvas-shaders-and-threejs-02/2023-10-31-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.js %}"></script>
+<script src="{{ site.baseurl }}{% link src/posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.js %}"></script>
-<script type="module" src="{{ site.baseurl }}{% link src/posts/2023-10-31-a-perlin-flow-field-with-canvas-shaders-and-threejs-02/huffman-flow-field-setup-02.js %}"></script>
+<script type="module" src="{{ site.baseurl }}{% link src/posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02/huffman-flow-field-setup-02.js %}"></script>

-# Tada!

-The last bit of code I want to show you for now is the render of the canvas elements:

 # So...
 What did we learn from this code?

-So far, one of the things that for me was very interesting from Darryl Huffman's example was the simplicity of ideas.
-I won't say the code is very simple, but some of the design concepts of the exercise, like randomly distributing hairs in a circle, were very nice.
-The use of the class to even append the instances in a global list were kind of smart.

-Apart of that, there is still much to reveal about this code.
-What about the noise function?
-And what is the role of the "perlinContext" canvas?
-You might ask.
-Before we move to the next part, I can say that using two canvas elements is a common trick - using one canvas to extract data from an application (eg. a video) and to feed that data into another canvas to affect a visualization.
+In this second part of our analysis of the Darryl Huffman's "Perlin Flow Field" we got the basic ideas of the use of shaders and noise functions in combination with Three.js.
+We are also unveiling a couple facts, like keeping the noise function invisible to the observer.

+In fact, Darryl kept that invisible because his only interest was to extract values from the noise function without showing the graphics, giving this idea of "invisible force" affecting the movement of the "hairs" rendered on the "context" canvas.

+However, he needed a way to extract the values from the invisible noise function into the visible canvas.
+There is a common trick used for that, using again the canvas API as adapter.
+We will go through it in a third and last post about Darryl's pen.

  For now, happy coding!